kojak/kojak/README.md

 Future implementations of Kojak will ship with a standardised tool chain designed to allow developers to build, test, deploy, verify and replicate product builds and their associated repositories in a consistent way.
 The long term goal is to provide a development/staging platform to allow users to familiarize themselves with the build system and allow them access to Koji outside of prodcution environments.

-The current tool chain integrates Jenkins, Jenkins Koji Plugin and Aprox.
+The current tool chain integrates Jenkins, Jenkins Koji Plugin and Artifactory repository manager.
 Kojak also ships with a growing catalog of tried and tested product builds.
 The buildmetadata-maven-plugin is the first example of this type and can be utilised to report a host of data about a build and the environment it was conducted in.

 Installation Prerequisites
 ---------------------------